 ACORF Representatives and Deputy Representatives serve as:

 - a reference and referral group for the Assembly when seeking input on actions or proposed actions affecting RFMs.

 - a centralized coordinating group with other groups representing MIT interest in the APA.

 - a voice regarding issues before the Assembly and Area Councils.

-The ACOM was added to the Assembly of the APA in 1987, during the speakership of Roger Peele, M.D.
+The ACORF (then called ACOM) was added to the Assembly of the APA in 1987, during the speakership of Roger Peele, M.D.
 The concept of providing representation for APA members during psychiatric postgraduate training developed during the mid-1980’s, during the era of transition from the “Assembly of District Branches” to the “Assembly of the APA”, which would include specific representation for under-represented an d professionally distinct groups within the organization.
-The formation of ACOM was preceded by inclusion in the Assembly of delegates representing women psychiatrists, racial and ethnic minority identifie d psychiatrists, and gay and lesbian psychiatrists, and followed by the addition of representation for allie d professional organizations and international medical graduates.
-Since that time, ACOM has provided a crucial link in the chain of responsible professionalism and future orientation that characterizes the Assembly of the American Psychiatric Association.
-The current members of ACOM take pride in this role, and send our best wishes to our young colleagues in the generations to come.
+The formation of ACORF was preceded by inclusion in the Assembly of delegates representing women psychiatrists, racial and ethnic minority identifie d psychiatrists, and gay and lesbian psychiatrists, and followed by the addition of representation for allie d professional organizations and international medical graduates.
+Since that time, ACORF has provided a crucial link in the chain of responsible professionalism and future orientation that characterizes the Assembly of the American Psychiatric Association.
+The current members of ACORF take pride in this role, and send our best wishes to our young colleagues in the generations to come.
 Submitted to APA Assembly by A. Evan Eyler, M.D., M.P.H.
 Chair of ACOM, 2002-2003

 What happens at the Assembly meeting?